 Performance Measure 2.2.
-Certified Organizations shall, individually or through cooperative efforts monitor the use of best management practices relative to scale.
+Certified Organizations shall, individually or collaboratively monitor the use of best management practices relative to scale.

-- 1. A verifiable monitoring system to: - a. confirm that harvests of purchased stumpage comply with best management practices; - b. monitor the use of best management practices by wood producers supplying the Certified Organization; and - c. evaluate use of best management practices across the wood and fiber supply area. - 2.
+- 1. A verifiable monitoring system to: - a. confirm that harvests of purchased stumpage comply with best management practices; - b. monitor the use of best management practices by wood producers supplying the Program Participant; and - c. evaluate use of best management practices across the wood and fiber supply area. - 2.
 Use of information from the verifiable monitoring system to maintain rates of conformance to best management practices and to identify areas for improved performance.

 Objective 3.
-Use of Qualified Resource Professionals, Qualified Logging Professionals and Certified Logging Companies.

-To promote and utilize qualified logging professionals, qualified resource professionals and certified logging companies.
+Use of Qualified Resource and Qualified Logging Professionals.
+To encourage forest landowners to utilize the services of qualified logging professionals, certified logging companies (where available) and qualified resource professionals.

 Performance Measure 3.1.
-Certified Organizations shall promote the use of qualified logging professionals, qualified resource professionals and/or certified logging companies to improve sustainable forestry through their relationships with wood producers and landowners.
+Certified Organizations shall encourage landowners to utilize the services of qualified logging professionals, certified logging companies (where available), qualified resource professionals and in applying principles of sustainable forest management on their lands.

-1. Program to promote the use of qualified logging professionals, qualified resource professionals and/or certified logging companies where available.

-Performance Measure 3.2.
-Certified Organizations, through their relationships with wood producers and landowners, shall maximize the delivery of raw materials from qualified logging professionals and/or certified logging companies.

-- 1. List of qualified logging professionals and/or certified logging companies maintained by an Certified Organization, state or provincial agency, loggers' association, or other organization. - 2.
-Certified Organizations shall have written agreements for the use of qualified logging professionals or wood producers that have completed training programs and are recognized as qualified logging professionals and/or certified logging companies.
+- 1. Program to promote the use of qualified logging professionals, certified logging companies (where available), and qualified resource professionals. - 2.
+List of qualified logging professionals, certified logging companies and maintained by a Program Participant, state or provincial agency, loggers' association or other organization.